Azure-Samples/ai-hub-gateway-solution-accelerator/guides/openai-usage-ingestion.md

 Here the ingestion is near real-time, as the message is processed once its published to Event Hub.

+The primary policy fragment that is used [frag-openai-usage.xml](../infra/modules/apim/policies/frag-openai-usage.xml)

 ![Non-streaming requests](../assets/oai-logicapps-nonstreaming.png)

 ## Streaming requests